-1.)
-What exactly is the function of the Eastern New Mexico University Police Department?
+- What exactly is the function of the Eastern New Mexico University Police Department (ENMUPD)?

-The ENMU Police Department is a progressive community oriented law enforcement agency which provides continuous police coverage to Eastern New Mexico University.
-Our officers are governed by the board of regents and regulated by the New Mexico Law Enforcement Academy Board and applicable New Mexico state statutes.
+The ENMUPD is a progressive community-oriented law enforcement agency which provides continuous police coverage to ENMU.
+Our officers are governed by the Board of Regents and regulated by the New Mexico Law Enforcement Academy Board and applicable New Mexico state statutes.

-The ENMU Police Department provides a multitude of law enforcement and support services to students, faculty, staff, and visitors of ENMU.
+The ENMUPD provides a multitude of law enforcement and support services to students, faculty, staff and visitors of ENMU.
 Some of these duties include, but are not limited to the following:

 - General Police Services